 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 The Associate in Risk Management is a professional designation awarded by the Insurance Institute of America to those persons who complete the required three written exams the general risk management aspects.
 The program focuses on the science of risk management, which includes means of reducing, avoiding, and managing risks.

-A Little More on What is an Associate in Risk Management (ARM)
+What Does an Associate in Risk Management Do?

 - Legal foundations of property

 The ARM title qualifies an individual to take up an associate risk manager job.
 The job involves responsibilities such as company risk identification, assessment, and control.
 An individual holding this position is also responsible for developing an internal self-insurance program or securing insurance with the right amount for a firm.
 Also, it is the duty of the risk managers to do a projection and determine where things are likely to go wrong.
 He or she is then required to do an estimation of the risk involved and come up with a program to help reduce the impact of the problem.
 Note that risk managers must also put into consideration the recovery cost in case of an incident.
 The ARM program is generally recommended for the following category of professionals:

 - Business continuity, safety, supply chain, and safety